- Search The Registry

-Search The Registry

 *Percy Hughes was born on this date in 1922.
 He was a Black musician, bandleader, postal worker, and amateur tennis player.

 Born in St. Paul, Minnesota, Percy Hughes Jr. was the son of Percy Hughes Sr. and Virginia Hughes and had one younger brother Clayton.
-He grew up in a musical family in St. Paul's Rondo community, his brother played trumpet, his father played French horn and his mother was a pianist.
-At age 11 he began to play clarinet, later expanding to alto, tenor, and soprano saxophone.
+He grew up in a musical family in St. Paul's Rondo community; his brother played trumpet, his father played the French horn, and his mother was a pianist.
+At age 11, he began to play clarinet, later expanding to alto, tenor, and soprano saxophone.
 He attended Minneapolis Central High School.
 Soon after, he enlisted in the Army in Kansas in the mid-1940s.
 Hughes played infield on the regiment baseball team against players from the Negro leagues, including Satchel Paige and Jackie Robinson.
-He turned down a chance to pursue baseball because of racism he’d experienced in the South.
+He turned down a chance to pursue baseball because of the racism he’d experienced in the South.

 The military also allowed him to play in a jazz band with musicians who’d worked with Duke Ellington and Count Basie.
 When Hughes returned home in 1946, he formed his first jazz ensemble in the Twin Cities and studied at the Minneapolis College of Music.
 Hughes led a group that performed (at the Flame for six years, then at the Point Supper Club for 17 years, and next at the Ambassador Motor Lodge for a decade) locally in Minneapolis.